 Ms. Hammerer earned her under graduate and Master’s degrees in Health and Physical Education from the University of South Carolina.

-Susan Quinn, Chief Operating Officer, Fairfax County Public Schools (FCPS), has served on the ERFC Board of Trustees since November 2008, and was re-elected as Treasurer for FY 2015.
-She has more than 20 years’ experience in budgeting, accounting, and financial management, including over 17 years with FCPS.
+Susan Quinn, Chief Operating Officer, Fairfax County Public Schools (FCPS), has served on the ERFC Board of Trustees since November 2008.
+She has more than 20 years' experience in budgeting, accounting, and financial management, including over 17 years with FCPS.
 Ms. Quinn is also an elected trustee of VACo/VML Pooled OPEB Trust, and a member of the FCPS 457(b) Plan Investment Committee.

 Ms. Quinn is a Certified Public Accountant.
 She graduated from Colorado State University with a Bachelor of Science degree in Business Administration.
 She is currently affiliated with the Association of School Business Officials, the Government Finance Officers Association (GFOA), and has also served as a member of the Standard-Setting Oversight Subcommittee with the Virginia GFOA.

-Michael Burke began as the appointed individual Trustee to the ERFC Board in FY 2014.
+Michael Burke was appointed Individual Trustee to the ERFC Board in FY 2014.

 8001 Forbes Place

 August 2, 2016